-About the programme Designed for graduates with an appropriate degree in health, biological or social sciences, nursing or a related subject wishing to change careers, this programme will prepare student nurses for professional registration.
+Designed for graduates with an appropriate degree in health, biological or social sciences, nursing or a related subject wishing to change careers, this programme will prepare student nurses for professional registration.

 There is a strong evidence-based focus which develops existing knowledge and research skills and you will engage in a combination of theory, clinical simulation, reflection, personal development planning and practice learning experiences.
 Ongoing assessment, practical experience and clinical simulation will develop nurses who are fit-for-practice.

-Practical experience Practice learning experiences are available in one of five West of Scotland health boards: NHS Ayrshire and Arran; NHS Dumfries and Galloway; NHS Greater Glasgow and Clyde; NHS Lanarkshire and NHS The State Hospital.
+Practice learning experiences are available in one of five West of Scotland health boards: NHS Ayrshire and Arran; NHS Dumfries and Galloway; NHS Greater Glasgow and Clyde; NHS Lanarkshire and NHS The State Hospital.
 You will experience

 the 24 hour/7 day continuum of care which represents contemporary healthcare delivery, enhancing your clinical skills and integrating theory with practice.
 This also includes private, independent and voluntary organisations.

-Your learning The programme has three parts containing a mixture of theory and practice core modules.
+The programme has three parts containing a mixture of theory and practice core modules.
 There are three 20 credit modules in Part 1 and 2 with Part 3 consisting of a 60 credit theory/ practice dissertation module.